 Trade Management

-The green graph shows "Actual Performance" in terms of R-Multiple.
+The blue graph shows Actual Performance in terms of R-Multiple.

 The set-and-forget approach is a fully passive trade management approach where the trader does not interfere with the trade in any way after the trade has been entered.
+The trader enters the trade, places his stop loss and take profit target order, and then lets the price run its course until either the stop loss or the take profit gets hit.

 Interpretation